Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - Financial account numbers and other sensitive financial data are encrypted using AES-256-GCM before being stored
   - The encryption key is derived using PBKDF2 and stored in Expo SecureStore/Keychain
   - Only the authenticated user can access and decrypt this information
-  - **NEW**: Encryption keys are rotated every 90 days with automatic migration
+  - Encryption keys are rotated every 90 days with automatic migration
-  - **NEW**: All sensitive data access is logged for security auditing
+  - All sensitive data access is logged for security auditing
-  - **NEW**: Decryption fails gracefully if keys are compromised, allowing data recovery through re-authentication
+  - Decryption fails gracefully if keys are compromised, allowing data recovery through re-authentication

 ## Epic 4: Navigation & Core UI Framework ✅ COMPLETED